-Indiana candidate traded $1M lake home for garage apartment inside 9th District
+Indiana candidate traded $1M lake home for garage apartment

 Noel said he chalks up criticism about Sodrel’s residency to “wild accusations” that come with the political season.
 Sodrel said he’s “sure” he’ll go from “renting to buying something at some point.”

-Clark County Clerk Susan Popp, a Democrat who a county election board member, said no complaints about Sodrel’s residency or voter registration have been filed.
+Clark County Clerk Susan Popp, a Democrat who is a county election board member, said no complaints about Sodrel’s residency or voter registration have been filed.

 “He can be registered there to vote, but it certainly doesn’t look well for someone who’s running for Congress,” she said.

-Stu Barnes-Israel, another of the nine GOP candidates running for the 9th District congressional seat, changed his voter registration in recent months from his 4,500-square-foot home in Indianapolis to a 2,300-square-foot home previously owned by his grandparents in his rural southeastern Indiana hometown of Greensburg.
+Stu Barnes-Israel, another of the nine GOP candidates running for the 9th District congressional seat, changed his voter registration in recent months from his 4,500-square-foot home in Indianapolis to a 2,300-square-foot home previously owned by his grandparents in his rural southeastern Indiana hometown of Greensburg in the 9th District.

 Barnes-Israel and his wife received a homestead property tax deduction on their house near downtown Indianapolis assessed at $664,000 until Jan.
 20, according to the Marion County auditor’s office, although he had first switched his voter registration in November 2021 to Greensburg, where he was registered while serving in the Army and attending graduate school at the University of Pennsylvania.